fakefarreraspol/fakefarreraspol/README.md

-# Welcome!
+# Hey!

-- 🌱 Studying Videogame Design and Development at CITM(UPC).
+- 🌱 I'm currently studying Videogame Design and Development at CITM(UPC).
-- ✈️ Looking to travel around the world.
-- 🕹️ Interested in getting an Internship in the video games industry.
+- 🕹️ I'm interested in getting an Internship in the video games industry.